natelandau/valentina/user_guide.md

 -   Use `/character add` to add a new character you've already created by hand.
 -   User `/character create` to create use a RNG guided character creation process.
--   **IMPORTANT**: Create your character on paper before entering it into Valentina.
+-   **IMPORTANT**: If using `/character add`, create your character on paper before entering it into Valentina.
--   **Post creation:** Don't worry if you make a mistake or the section on your sheet doesn't appear during character generation.You can easily add/update traits, abilities, custom sections, and a biography as needed.
+-   **Post creation:** Don't worry if you make a mistake or the section on your sheet doesn't appear during character generation.You can easily rename your character, add/update traits, abilities, custom sections, and a biography as needed.

+### Working with characters

+Each character has a specific channel within their associated campaign.
+This channel is where you can interact with your character, roll dice, and manage their traits.
+Use commands like `/roll`, `/xp`, and `/character` in the character's campaign channel to manage and play with your character.

+In some circumstances, you may want to transfer ownership of a character to another user.
+To do so, use `/character transfer` and specify the character name and the user to transfer to.

 ### Updating Your Character